Note: there are affiliate links in this post. This list has been updated for 2013.

-This year I’m creating a simple paper bag Advent calendar for the children.
-I am using brown paper lunch sacks and doodling the days with a green felt tipped marker.
-Inside of each bag is going to be either a small treat (x4) or a piece of paper with a little note suggesting an activity.
+Last year (2012) I created a simple paper bag Advent calendar for the children.
+I used brown paper lunch sacks and doodled the days with a green felt tipped marker.
+Inside of each bag was either a small treat (x4) or a piece of paper with a little note suggesting an activity.

 - make paper snowflakes